Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin-ampli.md

 The `groupIdentify()` function accepts a string group_type, a string group_name, an Group event instance, and an optional EventOptions.

-For example your tracking plan contains a group `sport:football` has a property called `total_member`.
-The property's type is a int.
+For example your tracking plan contains a group `test group:android-java-ampli` has a property called `requiredBoolean` with a boolean type.

 === "Java"